wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 3. Example form using WooCommerce Poor Guys Swiss Knife and WooCommerce Rich Guys Swiss Knife

 == Changelog ==

+= 1.8.3 =

+* Fix obsolete warning for wcpgsk_session as reported by one user
+* Add support for basic date formats
+* Add validation for max and min dates (if value is date and not integer)

 = 1.8.2 =